xut806/AC215_ByteBites/README.md

   - `compare_models.py`: Contains the logic to compare the performance of the fine-tuned model with the base model.

 - **Instructions**:
-  - In the fine-tuning directory, run `sh docker-shell.sh` to start the container.
+  - In the `/fine-tuning` directory, run `sh docker-shell.sh` to start the container.
   - Once the container is running, run `python fine_tune.py` to start the fine-tuning.
 You may choose not to run this step, because we have already fine-tuned and copied the model to the container.
 (However, due to the size of the model, we did not push it to Github.)
   - You can run `python compare_models.py` to compare the performance of the fine-tuned model with the base model.